 - Aussie Legends Alphabet (HarperCollins, 2017)

 Fleur spent the first seventeen years of her life growing up on a farm in Patchewollock, North West Victoria.
 She then moved twenty times in twenty years.
-During this time, Fleur sometimes saw the darker side to life whilst working for Police and Ambulance Services.
+Fleur sometimes saw the darker side to life during her sixteen years working for Police and Ambulance Services.
 She now lives a more settled lifestyle on a rice farm in Southern New South Wales, with her husband and three young children.
 Fleur’s colourful and diverse background has given her unique insight into today’s society and an endless pool of experiences to draw from.
 When she isn’t weaving this through young adult fiction, reading or spending time with her family, you will find her with friends, talking about art, books, and travel.
 Her debut, Risk, was published by Penguin Random House Australia in 2015.
 Risk was nominated and won numerous awards, was published internationally, became an Australian Top 10 Bestseller and was even adapted for the stage by a secondary school in Sweden.
 Fleur continued to explore the YA genre in her subsequent works, Wreck and Black.
 Fleur is currently undertaking studies in screenwriting and is working on her fourth novel, which will be released in July 2018.
 Fleur is also delving into the world of middle-grade fiction with Bunnaloo Hullabaloo which will be published by Penguin Random House Australia in 2019.

 - Wreck (Penguin Random House, 2017)